 In May 2014, the Greater Alton Project recruited another Anna Chaplain, the Revd Helen Jesty, to consolidate this ministry and to develop it in new ways in tandem with the wider work nationally.
 Helen left us in April 2017 and we were fortunate to be able appoint Revd Rachel Sturt to replace her and join the team.

 Later in 2014, a Licensed Lay Minister in training (Reader), Jonathan Rooke, also began working as an Anna Chaplain on a one-day-a-week voluntary basis in the town.
-Jonathan has now taken his gifts to a part time paid Anna Chaplain role with the Benefice of Bentley, Binstead and Froyle.
+Jonathan then took his new found gifts to a part time paid Anna Chaplain role with the Benefice of Bentley, Binsted and Froyle.
+He is now ordained and serving a self-supporting curacy in his home church in Four Marks.

 This work is set within a mutually supportive ‘network’ of other chaplains involved in similar ministries in other parts of the country, all linked through BRF’s The Gift of Years initiative.